-As many of us would know, Scotland has been associated with Nobel laureates and scientific discoveries like James Watt’s Steam Engine, Graham Bell Telephone, and Alexander Fleming’s penicillin, among many others.
+As many know, Scotland has been associated with Nobel laureates and scientific discoveries like James Watt’s Steam Engine, Graham Bell’s Telephone, and Alexander Fleming’s penicillin, among many others.

 One unique practice happened many years ago in Scotland that many of us would not know about.

-While narrating stories about Scottish discoveries and history, suddenly our guide shouted in her Scottish accent – “Gardyloo” “Gardyloo.”
+While narrating stories about Scottish discoveries and history, suddenly, our tour guide shouted in her Scottish accent – “Gardyloo” “Gardyloo.”

 Looking at our bewildered faces, she explained the meaning of this strange expression – get out of the loo’s way.
-During the 17th and 18th centuries, people used to throw away human waste (shit) out on the streets – simultaneously shouting this phrase – “Gardyloo” “Gardyloo.”
+During the 17th and 18th centuries, people in the region followed a strange practice of discarding human waste.
+Household used to simply throw away their shit out on the streets – simultaneously shouting this phrase – “Gardyloo” “Gardyloo.”

-The process was straightforward, the households would collect the human waste and throw the buckets full of shitload on the street, and the phrase was used to warn the passersby on the road.
+The process was straightforward, the households would collect the human waste and throw the buckets full of shitload on the street, and the phrase was shouted to warn the passersby on the road.

 As a passerby, one would need to keep his/her ears on high alert – to avoid getting dumped with shit.

 This Scottish Gardyloo’s expression has most likely given birth to the word “loo.”

 Gardyloo is derived from the French word “guardez l’eau”, which means to keep an eye on the water.

 Scotland Gardyloo expression was used until the 1930s, after which indoor toilets came to be built in all the Scottish homes, relieving the poor pedestrians of the misery of this horrible experience.